-Income from services provided in connection with lease contracts is recorded under 'income from other activities' in the income statement as the service is rendered, i.e. in proportion to the costs incurred for maintenance contracts.
+Regarding income from services provided in connection with lease contracts, BNP Paribas Fortis records them in profit or loss as the service is rendered, i.e. in proportion to the costs incurred for maintenance contracts.

-1.f Financial assets and liabilities
+1.f Financial assets and financial liabilities

-Financial assets are classified at amortised cost, at fair value through shareholders' equity or at fair value through profit or loss depending on the business model and the contractual features of the instruments at initial recognition.
+Financial assets, except those relating to insurance activities (see note 1.f), are classified at amortised cost, at fair value through shareholders' equity or at fair value through profit or loss depending on the business model and the contractual features of the instruments at initial recognition.